mitotic/slidoc/README.md

 [GitHub](https://github.com) can be used to store and share the files.

-The remaining goals are achieved using plain vanilla HTML files with embedded Javascript allows easy navigation between slides and lectures.
+The remaining goals are achieved using plain vanilla HTML files with embedded Javascript, allowing easy navigation between slides and lectures.
 The format is mobile-friendly and allows "index navigation", i.e., scrolling through portions of different lectures that discuss same concept.
 The embedded Javascript also provides interactivity,